 The essence of this criterion is that if an association is biologically sensible, it is more likely causal than one that isn't.
 However, be careful with this line of reasoning.
 A number of fundamentally important causal inferences have proved to be valid although initially they were dismissed because they did not fit with the current paradigm of disease causation.
-For example, John Snow's initial suggestion that cholera was 'caused' by bad water was initially met with great scepticism because the prevailing belief was that miasma was the cause of ill-health.
+As an example, when we found out that feedlot owners who vaccinated their calves on arrival subsequently had more respiratory disease in their calves than those who didn't, we didn't believe it-it didn't make sense.
+However, after more research and a thorough literature search in which we found the same relationship, we were convinced it was true.
+The problem likely related to stressing already stressed calves which made them more susceptible to a battery of infectious organisms.